 Mendeley (also see separate tab above)

 Mendeley is a free reference manager and academic social network that can help you organize your research, collaborate with others online, and discover the latest research.
 It is used especially by people in the sciences.
-Both free and paid (fee) versions are available.
+Free to use, with upgraded storage also available.

 Free online tools that can create only one citation at a time based on information you provide about the source you are trying to cite.
 Premium versions of this software are also available for a fee.